kiwi1944/synthesized-classification-dataset/README.md

 This is the synthetized dataset used for paper "Integrated Communication and Learned Recognizer with Customized RIS Phases and Sensing Durations".

 The dataset inludes five kinds of objects: toy-car, human, pet, pot-plant, and table.
 Each of them possesses 1,200 gray images.
 Thus, the dataset is composed of 6,000 images.
+Each of the images has been resized to 30x30.
 This dataset can be utilized for training classification networks with radios signals, as studied in our paper.

-The images of the categories of toy-car, human, pet, and pot-plant originates from segmentation datasets in Kaggle:
+The original images of the categories of toy-car, human, pet, and pot-plant comes from segmentation datasets in Kaggle:

 toy-car: "Carvana image masking challenge," https://www.kaggle.com/c/carvana-image-masking-challenge